sourcegraph/sourcegraph-public-snapshot/doc/user/search/opengrok.md

 Sourcegraph, [provides full regular expression search](queries.md#regexp-search), with support for the [RE2 syntax](https://golang.org/s/re2syntax).
 The same search above would take the form `foo.*` (or in this case, just `foo`, since Sourcegraph automatically supports partial matches).
 Much more powerful regexp expressions are available.

-(Note that Sourcegraph also provides a [literal search mode](queries.md#Literal-search--default-) by default, in which there's no need to escape special characters.
-This simplifies searches such a `foo(`, which would result in an error in regexp mode.)
+(Note that Sourcegraph also provides a [literal search mode](queries.md#Literal-search-default) by default, in which there's no need to escape special characters.
+This simplifies searches such as `foo(`, which would result in an error in regexp mode.)

 ### Selecting repositories and branches

 Oracle OpenGrok provides a multi-select dropdown box to allow users to select which repositories to include in a search.
 This scope is stored across sessions, until the user changes it.

 Sourcegraph provides a search keyword (`repo:`) that supports regexp and partial matches for selecting repositories.
 As examples:

 - To search for the string "pattern" in all repositories in the github.com/org org, search for `pattern repo:github.com/org`.
 - To search in a distinct list of repositories, you can use a `|` character as a regexp OR operator: `pattern repo:github.com/org/repository1|github.com/org/repository2`.
   - Note this query could be simplified further using more advanced regexp matching if the two repos share part of their names, such as: `pattern repo:github.com/org/repository(1|2)`.